 Tax Planning Tips

 - If you need any help, don’t hesitate to reach out to a financial professional.
 A tax accountant can help you with issues directly related to your tax return, but you may prefer to work with a financial advisor who can take a holistic approach to your overall financial picture.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Preparing is key to avoiding tax issues.
 Use SmartAsset’s free income tax calculator to see in advance what you may end up owing, so you are prepared in advance rather than risking a surprise.